The Future of Gender and Gender Equality Online

 Elisabetta Risi (PhD) is Senior Assistant Professor at IULM University (Milano).
 Her research is situated within the field of critical algorithm studies and analyses power asymmetries gender related.
 She teaches sociology and communication sciences and she is author of several papers on the relationship between subjectivity and platform capitalism.

-Valentina Latronico, USI – Università della Svizzera Italiana
+Valentina Latronico, USI – Università della Svizzera Italiana, Italy

 Valentina Latronico is a full-time researcher.
 She trained and specialized in psychology, communication, and management, after which she implemented her experience working on international projects.
 She now publishes reports and articles in both the academic and corporate worlds.